Let's talk about Kidney Stones

 Genetics does play a role in kidney stones.
 This means some people will be more likely to develop them based on their genetics.
 Kidney stones are classified into different types based on their mineral makeup and levels of these minerals can become elevated due to genetics and other factors.

 What impacts my chances of developing kidney stones?

 It’s estimated that around 10% of the U.S. population has had kidney stones at some point.
 Besides genetics and family history, other factors can increase your chances of developing them.

 Weight and lifestyle, for example, are factors that can affect the chances of developing kidney stones.
 Additionally, your age can increase the possibility, as kidney stones become more common as people get older.
 Other factors include certain medications or supplements, and health conditions like high blood pressure, gout, and diabetes.
 Living in a hot climate may also increase your chances, but staying hydrated can help.

 Experts agree that one of the best ways to lower the chances of developing kidney stones is to stay hydrated by drinking plenty of water.
 In addition, including the right amount of calcium and lots of fruits and vegetables in your diet along with limiting consumption of meat and sodium can also help.

 Wondering if you have an increased likelihood of developing kidney stones?
-You can discover more about the connection between your genes and kidney stones with the 23andMe+ Membership.
-23andMe+ includes our Health + Ancestry Service plus 10+ exclusive reports & features throughout the calendar year.‡
+You can discover more about the connection between your genes and kidney stones with the 23andMe+ Premium membership.
+23andMe+ Premium includes everything in our Health + Ancestry Service plus new premium reports and features throughout the year.

 - The Kidney Stones report does not diagnose kidney stones and should not be used to make medical decisions.